Unit dedicated to combating increase in hate crimes in CT

 “We were able to talk to West Hartford, talk to other towns, and start tracking where these things are popping up, and you know, use video surveillance and investigative tactics,” Vantresca said.

-Those tactics can stripe the secrecy behind those who intend to cause harm or insight fear.
+Those tactics can strip the secrecy behind those who intend to cause harm or incite fear.
 The target, in many cases, is Black and Jewish communities.

 “A lot more people are brazen behind a computer than they are to say something to your face,” said Sgt.
 Collin Richter, CT State Police Hate Crimes Unit.